-The IQILS scheme is supported by a number of stakeholders who have been involved since the accreditation scheme was in its pilot phase.
+The IQILS programme is supported by a number of stakeholders who have been involved since the accreditation programme was in its pilot phase.

 British Association for the Study of the Liver (BASL)